Hawaii island police seek 3 escapees from Hilo facility | Honolulu Star-Advertiser

 Hawaii island police seek 3 escapees from Hilo facility

-Hawaii island police are looking for a trio of escapees from Hale Nani Correctional Facility in Hilo.
+Hawaii island police said they are looking for a trio of escapees from Hale Nani Correctional Facility in Hilo who stole the car of a facility employee.

+The three men were last seen leaving the facility in a gray 2014 Nissan Altima with Hawaii license plate number ZCK-261, according to a Hawaii Police Department news release.

+“It is unknown what direction they were heading at the time of escape,” police said.
+“The stolen vehicle belongs to a civilian facility employee.
+Police are currently investigating how the inmates obtained the vehicle keys and escaped.”

+Clyde Loa was in custody for multiple counts of auto theft and resisting an order to stop a motor vehicle.
+Kawai Pomroy was in custody for abuse of a household or family member.
+Joseph C. Fernandez was in custody for probation revocation for a firearms violation.

-Police ask that anyone knowing the whereabouts of any or all individuals call the police nonemergency number at (808) 935-3311.
-Those who prefer anonymity may call Crime Stoppers at (808) 961-8300.
+Police ask anyone with information on the whereabouts of Loa, Pomroy, or Fernandez to contact Lieutenant Grant K. Todd of the Hilo Patrol at (808) 935-3311, or email to grant.todd@hawaiicounty.gov.
+Tipsters who wish to remain anonymous may call Crime Stoppers at (808) 961-8300.

 Don't miss out on what's happening!